cjdbarlow/Part-One/risk_and_odds.md

 * **Absolute Risk Reduction** is the decrease in risk provided by an exposure:
   $$ ARR = Risk \ in \ Exposed \ - \ Risk \ in \ Unexposed $$
   Is a clinical useful measure of the value of an intervention, however is better expressed as:
-    * **Number Needed to Treat (NNT)** is the number of individuals who must receive a treatment to prevent one event.
+    * **Number Needed to Treat (NNT)** is the number of individuals who must receive a treatment to prevent one event:
   $$ NNT = {1 \over ARR} $$
 * **Relative Risk Reduction** is the decrease in incidence provided by treatment.
-  It is not as useful a measure of the value of an intervention, but companies like it because the numbers are bigger than ARR.
+  It is not as useful a measure of the value of an intervention, but drug companies like it because the numbers are bigger than absolute risk reduction.

 ##Odds
 * **Odds** are the probability of an event happening compared to the probability of it not happening, usually expressed as a fraction